ph4mished/spectra/README.md

 #This example is to express how spectra can be used for ascii arts

 # Create gradient-like effects with multiple colors
-#to recreate the uniocde block below
+#to recreate the unicode block below
 #to recreate the unicode block below
 #for linux, enter "Ctrl + Shift + u" and then type "2592" and press enter
 paint("""